helidon-io/helidon/docs/mp/grpc/client.md

 ```

 - The `@Grpc.GrpcService` annotation is necessary to provide the name of the gRPC service when it differs from the interface name, as it is the case in this example.
 - The `@Grpc.GrpcChannel` annotation is the qualifier that supplies the channel name.
-This is the same name as used in the channel configuration in the examples provided in the [Configuration section][configuration-section].
+This is the same name as used in the channel configuration in the examples provided in the [Configuration section](#configuration).

 There is no need to write any code to implement the client.
 The Helidon MP gRPC API will create a dynamic proxy for the interface using the information from the annotations and method signatures.